jfbilodeau/jwks-client/README.md

 * Determine when keys should be refreshed

 ### JWT:
-* Transfer header and payload in user-defined struct.
-See the example below[^1]
-* Accessor for standard header and payload fields
+* Uses the crate [jsonwebtoken](https://crates.io/crates/jsonwebtoken) and provides the decoding features that allows with an RSA key type.

 JWKS-Client was create specifically to decode GCP/Firebase JWT but should be useable with little to no modification.
 Contact me to propose support for different JWKS key store.
 Feedback, suggestions, complaints and criticism is appreciated.